-Performance Stock Units with Market Conditions

-During the twelve months ended December 31, 2019 and 2018, we granted performance stock units to certain executive officers and senior level employees.
+Performance Stock Units with Market Conditions.
+Beginning in 2018, we granted performance stock units to certain executive officers and senior level employees.
 The number of performance stock units ultimately earned under these awards is calculated based on the Total Shareholder Return (TSR) of our common stock as compared to the TSR of a defined group of peer companies during the applicable three-year performance period.
 The percentage of performance stock units that vest will depend on our relative position at the end of the performance period and can range from 0% to 200% of the number of units granted.